Czapa10/Healthy-Snake/README.md

 C++ and SFML game.
 It's interestingly modified snake.

 # Download
-You can download current version here: https://github.com/Czapa10/Healthy-Snake/releases
+Link to download v1.0: https://gamejolt.com/games/Healthy-Snake/404844

 # Introduction
 When I finished my previous game "Super Pong" which was very unclean and bad writen; I started to learn about clean code and how to compose object oriented code.
 I was reading code of other games on Github.
 I was learning c++ syntax a little.
 And I also read half of SFML Game Development book which is very good actually.